stefaleon/Vidly/README.md

 ```

-* In CustomerController.cs, create the *Edit* action.
+* In CustomersController.cs, create the *Edit* action.

   * Select a customer by Id by use of the *SingleOrDefault* method.